 American Born Chinese – A story about being an immigrant in America and trying to figure out how to both fit in and be yourself.

 The Last of the Sandwalkers – On it’s surface, this is a cute and funny story about Beetles, exploring the world outside of their habitat.
 But it’s also about the scientific method, entomology, fighting against an authoritarian government… it’s fantastic.
 We have scheduled it into the BYL Level 9 curriculum.

-Now if you’ll excuse me, I have to go catch up on reading The Walking Dead comics I got for Christmas.
+Now if you’ll excuse me, I have to go catch up on reading The Walking Dead comics.
+I got 5 issues for Christmas.
 Purely for leisure reading, of course.
 I haven’t figured out how to schedule them into the BYL curriculum.
 Yet.

 Emily Cook is the author and creator of the secular homeschool curriculum Build Your Library, a literature-based K-12 program infused with the teachings of Charlotte Mason.
 She writes full year lesson plans as well as shorter topical unit studies.
 Emily has been homeschooling her four children in Southern NH for 15 years.
 She is passionate about reading aloud to children of all ages and loves to share her love of literature with others.
 She and her family also makes incredibly dorky videos about homeschooling, books and more on Youtube at ARRRGH!
 Schooling.
 You can follow her on Facebook, Twitter and Pinterest.
 You can also check out her author page on Amazon.